TickTockBent/TimeTickBase/documentation/Whitepaper.md

 ### Reward Mechanics

 The Genesis Fountain operates as a single stake-hour in the system, initially receiving 70% of all network emissions.
 These rewards are distributed among the 50 slot holders according to the contract's distribution logic.
-As additional timekeepers join the network, the Fountain's rewards naturally decrease - for example, when the first independent timekeeper stakes their stake-day, the Fountain's rewards immediately reduce to 35% of network emissions.
+As additional timekeepers join the network, the Fountain's rewards naturally decrease - for example, when the first independent timekeeper stakes a valid share, the Fountain's rewards immediately reduce to 35% of network emissions.

 This mechanism ensures:
 * Initial broad distribution of tokens